Penhas da Saúde

 Penhas da Saúde (/pt/) is a village in the municipality of Covilhã, Portugal.
-This mountain village sits right in the heart of Serra da Estrela, nestled within the scenic mountain range, at an altitude of 1,500 metres.
+This mountain village sits right in the heart of Serra da Estrela, nestled within the scenic mountain range, at an altitude of 1500 m.
 It is primarily a winter resort.

 Winter resort

 The tourism facilities in Penhas da Saúde consists of the Serra da Estrela Hotel, a youth hostel and the Mountain Chalets, 10 minutes away from the Serra da Estrela Ski Resort.
 Slightly below the village, overlooking Cova da Beira, sits the typical Estalagem Varanda dos Carqueijais.